cadenmcmann/Streamer/README.md

 Simple web application built with React + Redux

 # api
-Acts as a simple, local database.
-RESTful conventions used in application to update data.
+Acts as a simple, local JSON server for holding web application's data.
+Web application uses RESTful conventions to manipulate data stored in the server.

 # client
 Source code for web application.